 Drupal is a massive and complicated system - but it also allows us to build pared-down dashboards and control panels for our clients.
 We can tailor the admin site to give individuals access to only the elements they need to edit.

 Drupal starts with the core modules which do the basics, but in addition to that we can add from a range of thousands of bolt-on modules.
 If you have a requirement, the chances are somebody else has had the same need - and written a module.
 If it doesn't work quite how we want, we can improve it and add the improvement back to the development community.

 It Has a Great E-Commerce System

 We have evaluated a lot of e-commerce systems over the years, and for a while Ubercart was one of the best.
 But for the last few years we have been using Drupal Commerce.
 Coupled with the fact that it benefits from all the other good points of Drupal it makes it our top choice.
-Playbark.com was recently upgraded from Drupal 6 + Ubercart to Drupal 7 + Commerce.
-It can also be used as a catalogue without the basket and checkout functions - as seen on the M&B site.
+Playbark.com was upgraded from Drupal 6 + Ubercart to Drupal 7 + Commerce and we are now looking ahead to Drupal 9!
+It can also be used as a catalogue without the basket and checkout functions.

 It Backs its Data Up